Generate Gold sequence from set of sequences

 The Gold sequences are defined using a specified pair of sequences u and v, of period N = 2n - 1, called a preferred pair, as defined in Preferred Pairs of Sequences below.
 The set G(u, v) of Gold sequences is defined by

 where T represents the operator that shifts vectors cyclically to the left by one place, and represents addition modulo 2.
 Note that G(u,v) contains N + 2 sequences of period N. The Gold Sequence Generator block outputs one of these sequences according to the block's parameters.

 Gold sequences have the property that the cross-correlation between any two, or between shifted versions of them, takes on one of three values: -t(n), -1, or t(n) - 2, where

 The Gold Sequence Generator block uses two PN Sequence Generator blocks to generate the preferred pair of sequences, and then XORs these sequences to produce the output sequence, as shown in the following diagram.

 You can specify the preferred pair by the Preferred polynomial and Preferred polynomial parameters in the dialog for the Gold Sequence Generator block.
 These polynomials, both of which must have degree n, describe the shift registers that the PN Sequence Generator blocks use to generate their output.
 For more details on how these sequences are generated, see the reference page for the PN Sequence Generator block.
-You can specify the preferred polynomials using either of the following formats:
+You can specify the preferred polynomials using these formats:

 A vector that lists the coefficients of the polynomial in descending order of powers.
 The first and last entries must be 1.
 Note that the length of this vector is one more than the degree of the generator polynomial.